giangnguyen2412/giangnguyen2412.github.io/_pages/book.md

 permalink: /books/
 ---

-I'd like to write some book (or novel) reviews here, which (may) be arranged by author name.
+I'd like to write some book (or novel) reviews here, which are arranged by author name.

 ### Haruki Murakami